How do I apply?

 Online applications are now being accepted through our volunteer portal.

 What happens after I have applied?

-After you have registered, you will receive a confirmation email with instructions on how to register for shifts through our volunteer portal.
+After you have registered, you will receive a confirmation email with further information.
+We will then be in contact once volunteer shifts are available with instructions on how to register for shifts through our volunteer portal.

 How can I obtain further information?

 Further information may be obtained by emailing [email protected].

 My friend/family member and I would like to volunteer together, can we?

 When submitting your application, you can nominate a friend/family member that you wish to volunteer with.
 Your request to volunteer with family members or friends will be taken into considering when allocating you to a volunteer role;

 however, these requests are subject to availability.

 Will I need to complete a Working with Children check?